 The bulb’s age, and growing conditions, will affect height of the flower, or whether you get flowers at all.
 Many Eucomis come from areas in South Africa where there is summer rain, so I offer sun and don’t deprive them moisture once up and growing, but am careful to avoid waterlogging, such as they might if a saucer were beneath them.

-I like everything about pineapple lilies–well, except maybe that smell.
+I like more than just the flowers of pineapple lilies.
 I like the lush leaves; the stems (which can be dark-colored or mottled, too), and even the showy seedheads, after the long-lasting flowers are gone.
 (Above, showy leaves and seedheads of ‘John Treasure.’)

 Next I’m on the prowl for some little guys, land also for some with dramatic, darker foliage, such as ‘Sparkling Burgundy,’ which Tony Avent at Plant Delights selected in 1983.
 Unless I adopt the next ones from a nursery that sells them already potted and growing, though, I’ll be waiting until spring to order more, since loose bulbs are not sold in fall.

 Many Eucomis are Zone 7ish hardy (with E. bicolor, catalogs often say 6 if deeply planted and well mulched in winter).
 But as I say: I grow them in pots here in 5B.
-Every couple or few years, I give them fresh potting soil in earliest spring, but otherwise, not much to do—except wait for their welcome, though often late, reawakening.
+Every other year, I give them fresh potting soil in earliest spring,so they don’t get overcrowded and fail to bloom, but otherwise, not much to do—except wait for their welcome, though often late, reawakening.